DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 If you loaded the |EX-CS| software using the Arduino, once you have successfully loaded the |EX-CS| software:

 1. select **Tools** -> **Serial monitor** from the menus
-2. A new pane will open at the bottom of the IDE window will open lot of text will appear
+2. A new pane will open at the bottom of the IDE window will open and a lot of text will appear
 3. you need to look for a line similar to the following

 e.g. ``AT version:1.7.4.0(May 11 2020 19:13:04)``